Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Tests - Mathematical Models

 Note that the voxel spacing and coordinate limits used were such that the Burgers circuit $\bm{C}$ was defined around a cube with a side-length of 42 pixels and centred on the origin.
 Each of the dislocations also passed through the origin.
+The voxel size, Burgers vector magnitude and Poisson's ratio were chosen to be realistic to those found in experimental data sets \cite{hofmann, yu}.